 Bias Correction Rules

-No single user should contribute more than 3 weighted feedback items per theme per week, regardless of how many tickets or reviews they submit.
-Excess items are counted for volume metrics but excluded from sentiment calculations.
+No single user contributes more than 3 weighted feedback items per theme per week, no matter how many tickets or reviews they file.
+Excess items count for volume metrics but are excluded from sentiment math.
+Without this cap, the brief tracks the loudest 1% of customers.

-Decay App Store review weight during update-driven spikes
+Decay App Store review weight during release-driven spikes

-When a new app version triggers a spike in reviews (more than 2x the trailing average), reduce the weight of reviews in that spike window by 50%.
-These reviews reflect immediate reaction, not settled opinion.
-After 7 days the weight returns to normal.
+When a new version triggers a review spike (more than 2x the trailing average), cut the weight of reviews in that window by 50%.
+Spike reviews capture immediate reaction, not settled opinion.
+After 7 days the weight returns to baseline.
+The spike is real signal about the release; treating it as steady-state sentiment is the failure mode.

-An NPS promoter (9-10) who writes 'it is okay I guess, does the job' is not as positive as the score suggests.
-Always compute textual sentiment independently and flag items where the gap exceeds 0.3 on the normalized scale.
+An NPS promoter (9-10) writing 'it is okay I guess, does the job' is not as positive as the score implies.
+Always compute textual sentiment separately and flag items where the gap exceeds 0.3 on the normalized scale.
+The mismatch list is one of the highest-signal artifacts the pipeline produces.

 Weight interview insights by recency and participant diversity

-A finding from one interview last month carries less weight than a theme that surfaced across four interviews this week.
-Apply a recency decay of 15% per week and require at least two independent mentions before a theme qualifies for the brief.
+A finding from one interview last month is weaker than a theme that surfaced across four interviews this week.
+Apply 15% per-week recency decay.
+Require at least two independent mentions before a theme qualifies for the brief.
+One articulate interviewee can otherwise carry an entire theme on their own.

 Discount community mentions from accounts under 30 days old

-New community accounts often belong to drive-by complainers or competitors.
-Apply a 50% weight reduction for mentions from accounts created within the past 30 days.
+New community accounts skew toward drive-by complainers and competitor sock puppets.
+Apply a 50% weight reduction for mentions from accounts created in the past 30 days.
+Not perfect — established accounts can still be hostile — but it cuts a real distortion class.

 Project Structure for a Voice Synthesis Pipeline